snarlferb/u/README.md

   information) are used for rendering or other operations.
 Note, that bitmap font depth and display depth are two totally different things.

+  After conversion, the binary pixel data is typically stored in a pixel buffer.
+The pixel buffer allocates memory to hold the bitmap data for each glyph.
+Depending on the bpp (bits per pixel) of the font, the pixel buffer organizes and manages the pixel data efficiently.

   RGB Packing (separate step) is a technique that uses allocated bits, and thus assumes a specific bpp allocation (likely 24-bit for RGB) and packs the individual red, green, and blue values (typically within the range of 0 to 255) into a single integer using bit shifting, typically.
 It ensures each color component